top of page

 Brand positioning: know your roots

-Now you know that, your brand needs to find or strengthen its position.
-Look at your competitors.
-What do you offer that they don’t, and what do you do better?
-This should be the core of your brand positioning.
+Once you understand your starting point, it’s time to assess your competitors.
+What do you offer that they don’t?
+What do you do better?
+These insights will form the backbone of your brand positioning.

 Download the ebook "The Anatomy of a Brand" by Threerooms

-In the 1990s, Sunny Delight marketed itself as a healthy alternative to the dominant colas, despite only having 5% fruit juice.
-It worked and they reached 3rd in the best-selling drinks market.
+In the 1990s, Sunny Delight marketed itself as a healthy alternative to colas, despite containing only 5% fruit juice.
+It worked—for a while.
+The brand climbed to third in the best-selling drinks market.
+But when reports surfaced of a child turning yellow after drinking too much, sales plummeted.

 Banner clicking through to Contact Us page